apocop/apocop.githup.io/_posts/2019-11-13-python-group-regex.md

 ex = re.match(pattern, string, re.IGNORECASE)
 ```

-We can examen specific groups by using the `group()` method and pass it the group name as a string.
+We can examine specific groups by using the `group()` method and pass it the group name as a string.
 Please note that `re.match()` was passed the `re.IGNORECASE` flag so that the regex is case insensitive.

 ```python